adityavgupta/ExpenseTracker/README.md

 		- or click search bar at the top of VS Code.
 Select run task then Java build

 ## Next Time
-- Just fixed basic filter functions
+- Clear/Apply filters toggle button
-- Improve filter functions to operate independently
+- Summary view